KnpLabs/Gaufrette/README.markdown

 ---------------

 Sometimes, you don't have the choice, you must get a streamable file URL (i.e to transform an image).
-Let's take a look at the following exemple:
+Let's take a look at the following example:

 ```php
 $adapter = new InMemoryAdapter(array('hello.txt' => 'Hello World!'));